edvarken/chisel-activation-functions/README.md

 DyTUsingLUT.scala has 3 cycles latency for the DyT approximation, but can work in a pipelined manner.

+## range GroupNorm
+### Visualization of GroupNorm and the approximation
+TODO
+### Approximative function for GroupNorm: rangeGN
+The approximative function is described in `src/main/scala/GroupNorm/rangeGN.scala` and uses a simplified calculation to approximate the GroupNorm normalization function.

 ## Chisel3 tests
 Use `sbt test` to run all chisel3 tests.
-Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'` Running only the test for DyTUsingLUT.scala can be done with `sbt 'testOnly DyT.DyTUsingLUTTest'` Use `sbt "testOnly hardfloat.DivSqrtRecFN_smallTest -- -z compute"` to run the test for the raw 16bit floating point division.
+Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'` Running only the test for DyTUsingLUT.scala can be done with `sbt 'testOnly DyT.DyTUsingLUTTest'` Use `sbt "testOnly hardfloat.DivSqrtRecFN_smallTest"` to run the test for the 16bit brainfloat division.
+Use `sbt "testOnly GroupNorm.rangeGNTest"` to run the test for the range GroupNorm.

 ## Generate SystemVerilog RTL files
 Use `sbt run` to generate all the systemverilog files (files ending on .sv).
 All files are saved into a new directory called `generated/`